jsvine/pdfplumber/README.md

 im = my_pdf.pages[0].to_image(resolution=150)
 ```

-`PageImage` objects play nicely with IPython/Jupyter notebooks; they automatically render as cell outputs.
+From a script or REPL, `im.show()` will open the image in your local image viewer.
+But `PageImage` objects also play nicely with IPython/Jupyter notebooks; they automatically render as cell outputs.
 For example:

 ![Visual debugging in Jupyter](examples/screenshots/visual-debugging-in-jupyter.png "Visual debugging in Jupyter")